What is this?

 - Staff or visitors who are symptomatic or have tested positive for COVID-19 must not attend the setting (or if a childminder, continue their services) and must strictly follow the self-isolation guidance.

 - It is no longer recommended that children under 5 with COVID-19 symptoms undertake a test unless directed to do so by a doctor or if parents believe a test is absolutely necessary and in the best interests of the child.
-Symptomatic children under 5 should remain at home until symptoms have resolved.
+Symptomatic children under 5 should remain at home until they are well enough to return to the setting

 - There may be circumstances where a child or adult who would normally be exempt is directed to self-isolate by TTP.
 These circumstances will be identified by TTP on a case by case basis.
 Childminders may be asked not to provide childminding services if they operate from their home in which a positive case is self-isolating.